gilch/hissp/docs/tutorial.rst

 Reader macro
   An abbreviation used by the reader.
-  These are not part of the Hissp langauge proper, but rather are functions that *expand* to Hissp;
+  These are not part of the Hissp language proper, but rather are functions that *expand* to Hissp;
   They run at *read time* and return Hissp code.